 4. Placement of reflexive pronouns in the sentence

 As you have learned, the placement of Reflexive Pronouns is, for most tenses, right before the verb.

 However, there are exceptions where the pronoun goes after the verb, attached to it.
-They are:
+These exceptions are:

 No puedo concentrarme. = I can’t concentrate